 Letters of Recommendation Required | 3 |

 Admission is competitive.
-Applicants must hold a B.S., DVM., M.S., M.A. or M.D. from an approved institution and have a strong background in biology and chemistry.
-Applications are judged on the basis of previous academic record, graduate record exam (GRE) scores, letters of recommendation, and the personal statement.
-Before admission, most students must be accepted by an eligible program faculty member who agrees to serve as the major professor.
-A limited number of students may be offered rotations.
-Applications for summer (June) or fall (September) admission must be received by January 1, and spring (January) applications must be received by June 1.
-Historically, most students start in the fall semester.
+Applicants must hold a BS, DVM, MS, MA or MD from an accredited institution and have a strong background in biology and chemistry.
+Applications are judged on the basis of previous academic record, letters of recommendation, and the personal statement.
+Before admission, most applicants must be accepted by an eligible program faculty member who agrees to serve as the major professor.
+A limited number of applicants may be offered rotations.

 Graduate School Resources